 Aside from public transportation, you’ll also have free access to 25 museums, monuments and other points of interest.
 When thinking of what to see in Lisbon, this card will also help you decide.

 Are you going to visit Lisbon?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you: